-The landing zone includes a generated GitHub Actions workflow that deploys the organization and landing-zone stacks to your management account on every push to main.
+The landing zone includes a generated GitHub Actions workflow that deploys both phases on every push to main: the organization phase to your management account, then the landing-zone phase to your landing zone account.
 It authenticates through GitHub's OIDC provider, so no long-lived AWS credentials are stored in GitHub Secrets.

 How the pipeline works

-The workflow file lives at .github/workflows/cdk-deploy-management.yml.
+The workflow file lives at .github/workflows/cdk-deploy-landing-zone.yml.
 It is generated by projen from .projenrc.ts, so edit .projenrc.ts to change it, not the workflow file directly.

 The GitHubActionsServiceRole

-The landing zone foundation sets all of this up for you.
-The OIDC trust is created by GitHubActionsOidcConstruct inside OrganizationStack.
+The landing zone sets this up for you.
+The management-account role is created by GitHubActionsOidcConstruct inside LandingZoneOrganizationStack; the matching landing-zone-account role is bootstrapped by the same organization phase when it prepares the landing zone account.
 On the first local deployment of the organization stack, it:

 - Registers

-token.actions.githubusercontent.comas an OIDC identity provider in your management account - Creates the
+token.actions.githubusercontent.comas an OIDC identity provider in each account - Creates a

-GitHubActionsServiceRoleIAM role withAdministratorAccessin your management account - Scopes the role's trust policy to your repository (resolved automatically from your git remote) and the
+GitHubActionsServiceRolewithAdministratorAccessin the management account and a deploy role in the landing zone account - Scopes each role's trust policy to your repository, resolved automatically from your git remote

 This is a one-time setup.
-After the first pnpm run management:deploy:organization completes locally, the pipeline is authorized to run without any manual IAM configuration.
+After the first pnpm run organization:deploy completes locally and you have set landingZoneAccountId and re-run projen, the pipeline is authorized to run both phases without any manual IAM configuration.

-The role ARN embedded in the workflow follows the pattern:
+The role ARNs embedded in the workflow follow the pattern:

 arn:aws:iam::<managementAccountId>:role/GitHubActionsServiceRole

-This value is baked into the workflow by projen when you run pnpm exec projen.
-If your management account ID changes, re-run projen and the workflow updates automatically.
+These values are baked into the workflow by projen when you run pnpm exec projen.
+If either account ID changes, re-run projen and the workflow updates automatically.

 CodeArtifact access